wyann99/presentation/annual-report/PITCHME.md

 ## About Me
 Architect of engineering, focus on:
 - Lead tech design and decision
+- Tackle challenge and risks of product development
 - Coach team members for tech skills
 - Design review and requirements estimation
 - Lead members to build tech infrastructure